 Signs and Symptoms of AHP

 While most people with AHP experience severe abdominal pain during attacks, symptoms vary from person to person and change over time.
-Not every person with AHP will experience all the symptoms listed here, and some will experience symptoms more frequently or more severe than others.
+Not every person with AHP will experience all of the symptoms listed here, and some will experience symptoms more frequently or more severely than others.

 Limb weakness or pain